|Program Dates & Deadlines:||Click here to view|

 University at Albany at the International Institute, Madrid

 The University at Albany has administered the program in Madrid since 1970, making it a well-established American university program.
-Students study Spain's cultural heritage and recent modernization through coursework at the Instituto Internacional, a prestigious educational institution that is also home to programs from several private U.S. universities, including Boston University and Syracuse Universtiy.
+Students study at the Instituto Internacional, a prestigious educational institution that is also home to programs from several private U.S. universities, including Boston University and Syracuse Universtiy.
 The Instituto Internacional, established in 1892, is located near the center of Madrid and has classrooms, a library, an auditorium, and a small cafeteria.
 The Institute is not a Spanish university, but rather an institution that sponsors a variety of academic and cultural programs for Americans and Spaniards, including conversation groups, lectures, and dramatic and musical performances.
 Cultural excursions and field trips, along with planned activities with native speakers, serve to enhance your learning experience.

 Visit the Instituto Internacional's website at: http://www.iie.es

 Sophomores, juniors, and seniors with at least a 2.7 GPA are eligible to participate.
-Upper-intermediate or advanced level Spanish language skills are required; completion of at least one Spanish course above the college intermediate level is recommended.
-Equivalent language skills accepted.
+No prior study of Spanish is required – absolute beginners are welcome!
 Applications are welcome from students in all majors.

 In order to participate on this study abroad option, students are responsible for obtaining a Spanish student visa.
 Applicants/Accepted students should read the following instructions immediately!!

-Visa Instructions for UAlbany Spain Semester Programs - Spring 2015
+Visa Instructions for UAlbany Spain Semester Programs Spring 2017.pdf

 Part-time INTERNSHIPS in a wide variety of fields are also available.
 Click here to watch a webinar with more information about the internship option through EUSA in Madrid!!